Dragon-Born/message-mirror/README.md

   - Verify Endpoint and Reception; see `POST done: status=...` or error
   - Some OEMs block background networking without whitelist
   - Ensure Data Saver is OFF or app is whitelisted (Unrestricted data)
+- If your webhook becomes available after a period of downtime and you want to immediately drain the queue, open the Queue screen and tap “Force Retry”.
+This triggers an immediate attempt and logs the action in the Logs screen.

+## Queue & Retries

+- Failed sends are queued in a persistent retry queue and retried with exponential backoff up to 60 seconds between attempts.
+- The queue is restored on app/service restart and retries resume automatically.
+- Use the Queue screen’s “Force Retry” button to trigger an immediate pass over the queue (continues scheduling if items remain).
 - SMS not forwarding:
   - Enable “Enable SMS observer” and grant READ_SMS
   - Some devices restrict SMS access